MKand/movie-guru/README.md

 - **Cache:** Redis for caching chat history and sessions.
 - **Database:** Postgres with `pgvector`.

-### Genkit Flows and Prompts
+### Genkit Flows

-1. **Safety Prompt:** Checks each user statement to validate whether or not it is safe to proceed with.
+1. **Safety Flow:** Checks each user statement to validate whether or not it is safe to proceed with.
-1. **Query Transform Prompt:** Maps vague user queries to specific database queries.
+2. **Query Transform Flow:** Maps vague user queries to specific database queries.
-1. **Movie Prompt:** Combines user data and relevant documents to provide responses.
+3. **Movie QA Flow:** Combines user data and relevant documents to provide responses.
-1. **Movie Doc Flow:** Retrieves relevant documents from the vector database.
-Perform a keyword based, vector based, or mixed search based on the type of query.
+4. **Movie Doc Flow:** Retrieves relevant documents from the vector database.
+Performs a keyword-based, vector-based, or mixed search based on the type of query.
-1. **Chat Flow:** Combines all the aforementioned prompts flows into a single flow that is used by the chat server.
+5. **Chat Flow:** Combines all the aforementioned prompts and flows into a single flow that is used by the chat server.
-1. **User Profile Flow:** Additional flow that extracts user preferences from conversations.
+6. **User Preferences Flow:** Additional flow that extracts user preferences from conversations.
-1. **Indexer Flow:** Parses movie data and adds it to the vector database.
+7. **Indexer Flow:** Parses movie data and adds it to the vector database.

 ### Data

-- The data about the movies is stored in a pgVector database.
-There are around 600 movies, with a plot, list of actors, director, rating, genre, and poster link.
-The posters are stored in a cloud storage bucket.
+- Movie data is stored in a PostgreSQL database with the `pgvector` extension.
+This includes details for approximately 600 fictional movies (plot, actors, director, rating, genre, poster link).
+Posters are stored in a Cloud Storage bucket.
-- The user's profile data (their likes and dislikes) are stored in the CloudSQL database.
+- User profile data (likes and dislikes) is stored in the PostgreSQL database.
-- The user's conversation history is stored in a local redis cache.
-Only the most recent 10 messages are stored.
-This number is configurable.
-The session info for the webserver is also stored in memory store.
+- User conversation history (most recent 10 messages, configurable) and webserver session info are stored in a local Redis cache.

 #### Postgres